 Expensive VS Inexpensive

 Just because you paid more for your punching gloves does not make them better.
 However, the rule of thumb: you get what you pay for, is still valid.
 A $25 set of punching gloves will probably not be as good as a $60 pair of gloves from the same store.
 Use common sense and expect to pay at least $40 online or $55 if buying from a store.
+The best gloves will usually cost around $90 and up.

 Different Glove Types